TanaseDoru/rpi5_yocto_udemy/poky/documentation/dev-manual/start.rst

    -  GNU make &MIN_MAKE_VERSION; or greater

-   If your build host does not satisfy all of these listed version requirements, you can take steps to prepare the system so that you can still use the Yocto Project.
+   If your build host does not meet any of these listed version requirements, you can take steps to prepare the system so that you can still use the Yocto Project.
 See the ":ref:`ref-manual/system-requirements:required git, tar, python, make and gcc versions`"